Key Takeaways

 Did SSD prices change in 2026?

 Yes.
 The 2026 memory-chip shortage pushed NAND and SSD prices above prior levels.
-Every price in this guide is a May 2026 snapshot.
-Confirm current pricing on the retailer listing before buying, and compare the Samsung 990 Pro against the WD Black SN850X on the day — the cheaper of the two alternates with the market.
+Every price in this guide is a July 2026 snapshot.
+Confirm current pricing on the retailer listing before buying, and compare the Samsung 990 Pro, WD Black SN850X, and Crucial T705 on the day — the cheapest of the three alternates with the market.